Five Corners District: Areas

+The district includes City Park, a 475-acre master-planned community, and the Village at Glen Iris subdivision.
+In 2019, the Houston Press reported that Five Corners contained more than 480 acres of parks and greenspace, including walking trails and playgrounds.

 Government and infrastructure

 The current Houston Police Department Southwest Patrol Division Station is located in Cambridge Village Park, within the Five Corners district.
 The beginning of the construction was scheduled for February or March 2016 while the end of construction was scheduled for June–July 2017.
 It replaced a previous station inside the 610 Loop.
 It has a total of 55000 sqft of space, including a 2300 sqft community room.
 The cost was $21 million.